 Connect to your Intelligent Power System via the Ethernet for full access to all system settings, status, and alarm conditions.
-Units with the ICM installed are equipped with a built in Web server that can be accessed via any standard web browser on a network connected computer or phone.
+Each MPS Ultra is equipped with a built in Web server that can be accessed via any standard web browser on a network connected computer or phone.
 No additional software is required on your device.